Niccolò Piccinni: Life

-Six years after this, Piccinni was invited by Queen Marie Antoinette to Paris.
-He became the first Italian after Jean-Baptiste Lully to write operas for the Academie royale de musique (the Paris Opera).
-He collaborated with the poet and dramatist Marmontel on several projects designed to advance the cause of the operatic reform.
+Six years after this, Piccinni was invited by Queen Marie Antoinette to Paris, where he became the first Italian after Jean-Baptiste Lully to write operas for the Academie royale de musique (the Paris Opera).
+He collaborated with the poet and dramatist Jean-François Marmontel on several projects designed to advance the cause of the operatic reform.
 Marmontel's first librettos took as their foundation texts Philippe Quinault had written for Lully, Roland 1778, and Atys, 1779.
 Subsequent works, starting with Didon, used original texts.

-All his later works were successful, but the directors of the Grand Opera conceived the idea of deliberately opposing him to Gluck by persuading the two composers to treat the same subject – Iphigénie en Tauride – simultaneously.
+All of Piccinni's later works were successful, but the directors of the Grand Opera conceived the idea of deliberately opposing him to Christoph Willibald Gluck, persuading the two composers to treat the same subject – Iphigénie en Tauride – simultaneously.
 The Parisian public was divided into two rival parties, which, under the names of Gluckists and Piccinnists, carried on an unworthy and disgraceful war.
 Gluck's masterly Iphigénie en Tauride was first produced on 18 May 1779.
 Piccinni's Iphigénie followed on 23 January 1781.
 The antagonism of the rival parties continued, even after Gluck left Paris in 1780; and an attempt was afterwards made to inaugurate a new rivalry with Sacchini.

-Piccinni remained popular, and on the death of Gluck, in 1787, proposed that a public monument be erected to his memory – a suggestion which the Gluckists refused to support.
+Piccinni remained popular, and on the death of Gluck, in 1787, it was proposed that a public monument be erected to Gluck's memory – a suggestion which the Gluckists refused to support.

-In 1784 Piccinni became professor at the Royal School of Music, one of the institutions from which the Conservatoire was formed in 1794.
-On the outbreak of the French Revolution in 1789, Piccinni returned to Naples, where he was at first well received by King Ferdinand IV; but the marriage of his daughter Claire to a French democrat named Pierre Prades-Prestreau brought him disgrace – he was accused of being a revolutionary and placed under house arrest for four years.
-For the next nine years he maintained a precarious existence in Venice, Naples and Rome; but he returned in 1798 to Paris, where the public received him with enthusiasm, but he made no money.
-He died in Passy, near Paris.
+In 1784, Piccinni became professor at the Royal School of Music, one of the institutions from which the Conservatoire was formed in 1794.
+During the outbreak of the French Revolution in 1789, Piccinni returned to Naples, where he was at first well-received by King Ferdinand IV; the marriage of his daughter Claire to a French democrat named Pierre Prades-Prestreau, however, brought him disgrace.
+He was accused of being a revolutionary and placed under house arrest for four years.
+For the next nine years, Piccinni maintained a precarious existence in Venice, Naples and Rome.
+In 1798, he returned to Paris, where the public received him with enthusiasm, but he made no money.

 During his life, he worked with the greatest librettists of his age, including Metastasio.
 After his death a memorial tablet was set up in the house in which he was born at Bari.

+Niccolò Piccinni died in Passy, France, near Paris, on 7 May 1800.

-He had married in 1756 his pupil Vincenza Sibilla, a singer, whom he never allowed to appear on the stage after their marriage.
-A grandson, Louis Alexandre Piccinni, became a successful repetiteur and composer in Paris.
+A grandson of Niccolo and Vicenza, Louis Alexandre Piccinni, became a successful repetiteur and composer in Paris.